MicrosoftDocs/visualstudio-docs/docs/test/manage-test-controllers-and-test-agents.md

 ### To remove a test agent from a test controller

-1. If the test controller is not registered with an Azure DevOps Project, follow these steps.
+1. If the test controller is not registered with a project, follow these steps.

     1. From Visual Studio open the test settings file for your test project, choose **Role** and choose **Manage Test Controllers** from the drop down for the **Controller** field.